United Nations research guide

 UNiLibrary provides digital access to United Nations sales publications from 2013 onward.
 Publications are available in all official languages of the United Nations and have been authored by United Nations funds, agencies, departments and programs.

-Most official records and sales publications prior to 2005 can be found by searching for a title on the Library catalogue.
+Most official records and sales publications prior to 2005 can be found by searching for a title in our catalogue.
 Many of these are serial publications, so you will need to pay attention to the holdings list to see which years and issues are held in the collection.

 Search tip: Browse UN documents in the Catalogue using an author search by UN body.
 Some examples are: